Languedoc, La Clape

 It is in the heart of the Cathar Country that Luc's castle finds its origins in the 5th century....

 In 2005, Annick and Pascal bought Château de Paraza.
 The Domain is revived under the impetus of the...

 The Domaine de la Rune, located on the Hautes Corbières massif, is now run by the 5th generation of the Rémon family.
-The actions have not really changed, nor has the philosophy of respect for the terroirs, as the family, aware of the richness of these vines, takes all the necessary care with love.
-The 35 plots spread over rocky slopes....Lire plus Learn more
+The gestures have not really changed, the philosophy of the res....Lire plus Learn more

 The Domaine de la Rune, located on the Hautes Corbières massif, is now run by the 5th generation of the Rémon family.
 The actions have not really changed, nor has the philosophy of respect for the terroirs, as the family, aware of the richness of these vines, takes all the necessary care with love.
 The 35 plots of land spread over the estate's rocky slopes are spread over the communes of Talairan, St Laurent de la Cabrerisse and Jonquières.
 All the actions carried out are in a prophylactic approach.
 The